poridhiEng/poridhi-labs/Poridhi Labs/Full-stack-app/Docker Image using Github Action/README.md

-# Dockerize a Basic Full Stack Application with React and Node.js using Makefile and Github Action.
+# Dockerize React & Node.js App with Makefile & Github Action

 In this lab, we will guide you through the creation of a basic full-stack application where,